Skip to content

 applies_to SigmaRule LogSource Rule applies to a log source facet

-tagged_with SigmaRule, YaraRule SigmaTag, YaraTag Rule has a tag
+tagged_with SigmaRule, YaraRule SigmaTag, YaraTag Rule carries a tag

-detects SigmaRule, YaraRule AttackPattern Rule detects a MITRE ATT&CK technique
+detects SigmaRule, YaraRule AttackPattern Rule detects an ATT&CK technique

 references_cve SigmaRule, YaraRule Vulnerability Rule references a CVE